Galatians 5

 2Behold, I Paul say unto you, that if ye be circumcised, Christ shall profit you nothing.
 3For I testify again to every man that is circumcised, that he is a debtor to do the whole law.
 4Christ is become of no effect unto you, whosoever of you are justified by the law; ye are fallen from grace.

-To be "fallen from grace" does not mean you have lost your salvation.
-It means you have stepped out from under the umbrella of grace.
-You have chosen to rest your hope not on what Christ has done, but on what you can do.
-You have moved your foundation from the rock of His finished work to the sand of your own effort.
+To be "fallen from grace" means you have stepped out from under the umbrella of grace.
+You have chosen to rest your hope on your own effort rather than on what Christ has done.
+You have moved your foundation from the rock of His finished work to the sand of your own striving.
 This is not a state you can maintain - it will crumble.
 And the weight of that collapse will crush you.

 Galatians 5:5-6Faith Which Worketh by Love